powerdudeg4/possumblog/README.md

 Now, copy the folder website-main into htdocs.
 You can rename it to website for simplicity.

 Next up, import the database into MySQL, located in /database/website.sql, the script will create a database named "website".
-The db contains a user michal with a password "zaq1@WSX" used for testing.
+The db contains a user admin with a password "zaq1@WSX" used for testing.
+The admin_create.php file under possumadmin can also create a user, and should be deleted should you want to put PossumBlog online (you shouldn't at the moment)

 Now navigate to localhost/website/blog.php, and you should see placeholder posts, one includes an image.
 If you see this - PossumBlog has been set up correctly.